What Will Happen to My Email Account After I Die?

 If You Don't Make a Plan

 If you don't make a plan for your email account and no one tries to access it, your account will likely succumb to the email provider's inactivity policy.
 Usually, this means that after several months without a login, your account will be suspended or deleted.
-If you do not want anyone to have access to your email account, and if you expect that no one will try to access your account, this "do nothing" approach could work well.
+If you don't want anyone to have access to your email account, and if you expect that no one will try to access your account, this "do nothing" approach could work well.

 However, if you want anyone to have access, or if you want to keep your account private and you think someone might try to access it, then doing nothing will likely have an undesirable outcome because it's unlikely – but possible – for your executor to get access after your death.